11 Lessons I’ve Learned as a Technical Program Manager

 Get all the facts before you make any promises.
 Working in engineering in the capacity that I do, I know exactly why it’s hard to provide the kinds of hard timelines or precise estimates that business clients need or want (they often operate on hard deadlines).
 I’ve learned that it’s not good to over promise and under deliver; I’d much rather be slightly conservative in my estimates than to be overly optimistic.
 There are always unforeseen snags and issues when something is getting built no matter how acquainted you are with the infrastructure.

-Be patient; education and communication are the name of the game.
+Be patient; education and communication are the names of the game.
 As the spokesperson for the program, I know more about its various components better than anyone else.
 Each of my stakeholders and partners knows a part of the whole, and my job is to bring them along with me as the program evolves.
 This means creating opportunities to educate and ask questions and to facilitate understanding in any way I can.
 On the flip side, always learn more.
 Do independent research, reach out to colleagues, and ask as many questions as you can.
 The more knowledgeable you are the stronger the product (or program) will be.
+(Here's an article I wrote on how to manage questions from business stakeholders that can help.)

 If you’re interested in PMing, here are some books that have helped me solidify my understanding of the role that I play, the inherent challenges with building products, and the value that great PMs bring to their organization and the evolution of a product: